Razvan Preotu

-Razvan Preotu (born August 11, 1999 in Toronto, Ontario) is a Canadian chess player who holds the Chess title of Grandmaster.
+Razvan Preotu (born August 11, 1999, in Toronto, Ontario) is a Canadian chess grandmaster.

 Early life, family, and education

 Preotu is the son of Rene and Gabriela Preotu, who came to Canada from Romania in 1998.
 The family settled in Toronto, and moved to nearby Burlington, Ontario in 2003.
 Razvan graduated from Dr. Frank J. Hayden Secondary School in the summer of 2017 and completed his master's degree in computer science at The University of Texas at Dallas.
 He was awarded a chess scholarship and was a member of the university chess team for 6 years.

 Chess career

 Early years, coaches

 Razvan's first coach was his father Rene, a class B / Category II player, who is also a FIDE chess Arbiter.
 His first organized tournament was at age seven—the Grade 2 Chess'n Math Association event in Toronto, in 2007.
 Razvan studied with National Master Michael Egorov, a Hamilton, Ontario resident.
 He then began to work online with Romanian Grandmaster George-Gabriel Grigore.
-Upon Grigore's retirement from coaching chess, Razvan worked with another Romanian GM Gergely Szabo, until summer 2016.
+Upon Grigore's retirement from coaching chess, Razvan worked with another Romanian GM Gergely-Andras-Gyula Szabó, until summer 2016.